shotgunsoftware/tk-core/docs/bootstrap.rst

 - A setup can be pre-bundled with for example an application plugin, allowing Toolkit to act as a distribution platform.

+- The application bundles that are required can be stored anywhere on the local machine or the network via the use of the ``SHOTGUN_BUNDLE_CACHE_FALLBACK_PATHS`` environment variable.

 - The Toolkit manager makes it easy to track remote resources (via the ``sgtk.descriptor`` framework).